Stickers are a fun and easy way to encourage kids to improve fine motor skills, eye-hand coordination, and concentration.

 Activity 1: Sticker line / shape trace

-This is the first and most basic skill that a child should have before progressing onto letter tracing.
-If a child has confidence with the basic foundation, then they will be more likely to enjoy and concentrate on the activity.
+If a child develops confidence with tracing simple designs with stickers, then they will be more likely to enjoy and concentrate on the activity.

 - For toddlers who don’t know colors yet but working on fine motor skills, can just have them stick any color and sticker to various lines and shapes.